-Upon receipt of a report alleging Prohibited Conduct, LIM will provide reasonable and appropriate supportive measures.
-Supportive measures mean individualized services as appropriate, without fee or charge, which do not unreasonably burden a party, and that are not for punitive or disciplinary reasons.
-Such measures are designed to restore or preserve equal access to LIM's educational program or activity, to protect the safety of all parties or LIM's educational environment, and to provide support during any grievance procedures or informal resolution process.
-Supportive measures may be modified or terminated as needed.
+Upon receipt of a report alleging Prohibited Conduct, LIM will offer and implement appropriate and reasonable supportive measures to the Parties upon notice of alleged harassment, discrimination, or retaliation.
+Supportive measures are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the Parties to restore or preserve access to the LIM's Educational Program or Activity, including measures designed to protect the safety of all Parties or the College's educational environment, or deter harassment, discrimination, or retaliation.
 Supportive measures may include:

-- Counseling - Extensions of deadlines and other course-related adjustments - Increased security and monitoring of certain areas of the campus - Restrictions on contact applied to one or more parties - Leaves of absence - Changes in class, work, housing, transportation, or extracurricular activity - Training and education programs related to sex-based harassment - Any other remedy that can be used to achieve the goals of this policy
+- Counseling, medical or other healthcare services - Referral to community based providers - Student financial aid counseling - Extensions of deadlines and other course-related adjustments - Campus escort services - Increased security and monitoring of certain areas of the campus - Restrictions on contact applied to one or more parties - Leaves of absence - Changes in class, work, housing, transportation, or extracurricular activity - Training and education programs related to sex-based harassment - Any other remedy that can be used to achieve the goals of this policy